allegroai/clearml-docs/docs/guides/frameworks/lightgbm/lightgbm_example.md

 ## Scalars

-The scalars logged in the experiment can be visualized in a plot, which appears in the ClearML web UI, in the **experiment's page > RESULTS > SCALARS**.
+The scalars logged in the experiment can be visualized in a plot, which appears in the ClearML web UI, in the **experiment's page > SCALARS**.

 ![LightGBM scalars](../../../img/examples_lightgbm_scalars.png)